-These days, I take the comments in stride since I know the experience of the translators doing our translations, and what can go wrong with a client’s an internal review.
-Many of our translators have PhDs, and most others have Masters’ Degrees.
-All of them have over 5 years of full-time experience as a translator specializing in their language pair.
-In addition, our project managers provide what we call “linguistic matchmaking” – they match each client with a translator in each requested language who has experience with the industry and terminology and they keep this translator consistent on all assignments for continuity of voice.
+These days, I take the comments in stride since I know the experience of the translators doing our translations, and what can go wrong with a client’s internal review.
+Many of our translators have PhDs, and most others have masters’ degrees.
+All of them have over five years of full-time experience as a translator specializing in their language pair; in addition, our project managers provide what we call “linguistic matchmaking” – they match each client with a translator in each requested language who has experience with the industry and terminology and they keep this translator consistent on all assignments for continuity of voice.
 A translator never gets hired or assigned until we thoroughly screen them.
 Many have been with us since the founding of the company over 30 years ago.

 What is a Review?

 The term “review” or “internal review” refers to the process of sending the translation to the client who then has a bilingual speaker of their choice review the initial translation and make edits.
 The customer’s internal reviewer can be anyone they choose; an employee, a colleague, a distributer, etc.

 The internal review process is an included service, available on every project.
 We do not charge an additional fee for this process, the only “cost” is time.

 Typical Reviewer Feedback